gyulanemeth/bluefox.email/docs/projects/campaigns.md

 ![A screenshot of a campaign - schedule and send button highlighted.](./project-campaign-schedule.webp)

 :::tip Send test email
 Its generally a good idea to send a test email before scheduling or sending the campaign.
-You can do that by clicking the "Send Test Email" button in the top right corner of the editor.
+You can do that by clicking the "Send Test Email" button in your campaign email card.
 More on that in here [Sending Test Emails](/docs/projects/send-test-email.md).
 :::

 You can also check and edit the subscriber list and segment by clicking on this link, it will redirect you to the subscriber list: